joshhornby/joshhornby.github.io/_posts/2026-01-27-balancing-coding-and-leading.md

 title: Balancing Coding and Leading
 date: 2026-01-27 08:00:00
 tags: [tech-lead, leadership, software-engineering]
-description: "The hardest part of becoming a tech lead is figuring out how much code to write.
+description: "The hardest part of becoming a tech lead is working out how much code to write.
 Too much and you're not leading.
-Too little and you lose touch.
-Here's how to find the balance."
+Too little and you lose touch."
 sitemap:
   priority: 0.7
   changefreq: 'monthly'